-As the name suggests, our “Across the Antarctic Circle” itinerary ventures where few dare.
-You’ll explore not only the wonders of the Antarctic Peninsula, but you’ll also join a privileged few who can celebrate crossing the famed Antarctic Circle (as far south as 66 33’ S).
+As the name suggests, this extraordinary itinerary ventures where few dare.
+You’ll explore not only the wonders of the Antarctic Peninsula, but you’ll also join a privileged few who can claim to have crossed the Antarctic Circle (as far south as 66 33’ S).
 Here you will enter a different world that will give you sensory overload like you’ve never felt before.

 In addition to snorkelling and kayaking, you can also do scuba diving, alpine trekking, snowshoeing and camping on the ice (additional costs apply).

-The Weddell Sea has a very different appearance to the Peninsula, with mountains set further back from the coast coming down to gravelly plains, in what we sometimes call a similar look to the Wild West or Badlands – arid terrain eroded by wind and water.
+The Weddell Sea has a very different appearance to the Peninsula, with mountains set further back from the coast coming down to gravelly plains, in what some describe as having a similar look as the Wild West or Badlands – arid terrain eroded by wind and water.

-The Wild Antarctica itinerary explores the icy perimeter of the Weddell Sea, as well as the more traditional Antarctic Peninsula.
-These voyages depart later in the season (Feb/March) so expect somewhat shorter days, tremendous tabular icebergs (further down South) and be awed by the array of wildlife who play and hunt in the Antarctic Sound.
+The Wild Antarctica itinerary explores the icy perimeter of the Weddell Sea, as well as the more traditional Antarctic Peninsula region.
+These voyages depart later in the season (February and March) so expect somewhat shorter days, tremendous tabular icebergs as you head further and further south, and an immense array of wildlife, which play and hunt in the Antarctic Sound.